 Step 7.
 Make the most out of your findings.
 Break down the components individually and build a strategy for each one.
 There are a variety of ways you can leverage the SWOT analysis.

 Below are ideas on how to leverage findings.

-Narrow your list of strengths to the top three you have documented.
+Narrow down your list of strengths to the top three.
 You can think of these as the top tier of your strengths.
-Place them in order so that #1 is your top strength and the last one is your bottom strength in the top tier.
 Next, ask yourself the following question: how can I highlight these top strengths for my customers?

 From there, develop a high-level action plan.
 You will need to right-size the plan for your project.
 Perhaps it’s one minor change every week or a significant change once per quarter.
 One important qualifier though is that you should not jeopardize your other strengths as a result of this action plan.

-Similar to the strengths, list out your top three weaknesses.
+Similar to the strengths, rank your weaknesses.
 Put your top weakness as number one and focus on this question: how can I minimize my top weakness (or possibly turn this weakness into a strength)?
 Time to build another action plan.
 You will want to walk away with a specific set of next steps.
 If you’re not sure where to start with building a timeline, you can check out this article to help you brainstorm.

 List out your opportunities and assign a rating to each one.
 Base your rating on the following question.
 On a scale from 1-10 (low to high), how am I maximizing this opportunity?
 For the opportunities that are rated low, say five or below, there is a follow-up question for you to reflect on.
 What is the risk of not maximizing this opportunity?
 If the risk is significant, document a few goals that will help you move closer to making this opportunity a competitive advantage.